- Native Minecraft Version:

 - Source Code:

 The Transport-Pipes plugin adds several different pipes into Minecraft.
 At the moment there are colored pipes, golden pipes, iron pipes, extraction pipes, void pipes, ice pipes and crafting pipes.
 Similar to the BuildCraft mod, these pipes can transport any kind of item.
 In the following wiki you will learn how to craft and use this pipes and what the difference between those pipe types is.
 Also some basic information about the plugin's commands and config is described.

 TransportPipes depends only on ProtocolLib.
 In order for this plugin to work, make sure a recent version of ProtocolLib is installed on your server.
 You can download ProtocolLib here:

 As explained above, you have to use different pipe types in different situations.
-Every pipe type and their purpose is listed below:
+Every pipe type and it's purpose is listed below:

 - Extraction Pipe: This pipe is the only one which can extract items from container blocks.
-Container blocks are blocks which hold inventories: Chests, furnaces, hoppers, shulker boxes and much more.
-Extraction pipe don't connect to each other but they do connect with every other pipe and with container blocks of course.
+Container blocks are blocks which hold inventories: Chests, furnaces, hoppers, shulker boxes and so on.
+Extraction pipes don't connect to each other but they do connect with every other pipe and with container blocks of course.
 One extraction pipe only has one extract direction from where it extracts items.
 This direction is displayed by a different connection texture.
 You can change the extract direction as well as the extract condition by right-clicking the pipe with a wrench and choosing the desired option.
-The extract amount option gives you the opportunity to extract multiple items at once.
-You can filter which items get extracted by using the filter interface (explained at the Golden Pipe).
+The extract amount option allows you to extract multiple items in a single tick.
+You can filter which items get extracted by using the filter interface (explained in detail at the Golden Pipe section).
 Last but not least, the extract condition determines when to extract items.
 There are three extract conditions:

 - needs redstone: the pipe only extracts items if it's powered with a redstone signal.